-Our mission is to address the challenges facing us and to nurture trusteeship within our communities by expanding leadership capacity, fostering awareness of AANHPI issues, creating a supportive network of AANHPI leaders, and strengthening community.
+The Center for Asian Pacific American Women (The Center) is a national, non-profit, non-advocacy organization dedicated to the enhancement and enrichment of leadership skills for Asian American and Pacific Islander (AAPI) women through education, mentorship, and networking.
+The Center strives to nurture trusteeship within our communities by expanding leadership capacity, fostering awareness of AAPI issues, creating a supportive network of AAPI women leaders, and strengthening community.

-In 1996, Martha Lee together with 18 other successful Asian American women, who called themselves the Warrior Sisters, founded the Asian Pacific American Women’s Leadership Institute (APAWLI).
+To address this dearth of AAPI leadership in corporate America, in 1996, Martha Lee together with 18 other successful Asian American women, who called themselves the Warrior Sisters, founded the Asian Pacific American Women’s Leadership Institute (APAWLI).

-The Center is run by a small but dedicated group of staff.
-Its strength lies with its volunteers, alumni and working board who are committed to building leadership capacity across sectors, generations and cultures.
+The Center is run by a small, but dedicated group of staff.
+Its strength lies with its volunteers, alumni, and working board who are committed to building leadership capacity across sectors, generations, and cultures.